Donaim/proviral-pres1/slides.md

 2. **Introduction**:

-CFEIntact is an essential part of the proviral pipeline.
-It started as a fork of HIVIntact and has evolved significantly since, to the point where the original publication was no longer correct for our version of HIVIntact.
+It started as a fork of the original program called HIVIntact.
+We modified it to the point where the original publication was no longer correct for our version of HIVIntact.

 3. **Main Anomalies Detected**: